Best Diet for Giant Day Gecko

 Giant Day Gecko Nutritional Profile

 Every Giant Day Gecko has nutritional demands driven by its 9-12 inches (23-30 cm) build, skittish energy, and expected 10-20 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Giant Day Gecko reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Giant Day Gecko to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Giant Day Gecko to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Giant Day Gecko